 Again, depending on how fast you want to accelerate, change up to 3rd gear at about 20mph.

 The lower gears provide the most pulling power.
 If you're joining a fast, busy road or a motorway for example and need more acceleration then you'll probably change gear later at slightly faster speeds.
 The higher gears provide more speed.

 When driving up steep hills you should build up momentum and change up gear at a higher speed than you would on a flat road.
 If you don't then gravity will slow the car down quickly and make it struggle.

 Low gears vs high gears.

 You'd normally move off in 1st gear as it provides the most pulling power.
-Also for speeds below 10mph and driving up or down very steep hills.
+Also for speeds below roughly 10mph and driving up or down very steep hills.

 It's easier to maneuver the car in low gears at slow speeds.

 6th gear provides the fastest speeds but the least pulling power.
 If you move off in a high gear then the car will stall and you'll have to restart the engine.

 You'd change to a lower gear after you've slowed down.
 As a rough guide if you're driving below 20mph then you'll need 2nd.
 Drive below 10mph and you'll need 1st.